Guide to Growing Yam in Sacks

 5. Plant Your Yam Seeds / Cuttings

 With your sacks ready, you can move on to planting yam seeds / cuttings.
-Bury your yam cuttings about 2-3 inches deep in the soil, ensuring the buds face upwards.
+Bury your yam cuttings about 2-3 inches deep in the soil, ensuring the buds face upwards and cover slightly with soil.
 If planting more than 1 yam seed in bigger sack, give each yam cutting at least 12 inches space within the sack.
+Mulch the top of the sack bag with dried grass or leaves to conserve moisture and reduce temperature.

 6. Watering: